DanielAltamirano/EFCore.Seeder/README.md

 This would assume that we have a `Products.csv` file in the configured assembly, with all the required information to load into the Products entity.

 Also, please note that if we're going to update information as well as insert it, the `Products` entity must implement the `IEquatable<T>` interface, so we can use `product.Equal(other)` when finding the right entity to update.
-This is due to Entity Framework Core not having an `AddOrUpdate` method (as to this moment, maybe this has changed in EF Core 2.0).
+This is due to Entity Framework Core not having an `AddOrUpdate` method, so we need to either use the method `Add` or the method `Update`.

 Please check out the test projects for more information on how to use the library.